Myriades-ll/ZW164_py_plugin/README.md

 ### Zwave-js-ui

-Set the retain flag ==ON== like in the picture below.
+Set the retain flag **ON** like in the picture below.
 This plugin don't use the autodiscovery.
 It has his own system.
 You may have to restart zwave-js-ui to get topic retained working.

 ![retain flag][def_retain_flag]

 ### Domoticz

-Add the new hardware named ==CCSoundSwitch through Zwave-JS-UI==.
+Add the new hardware named **CCSoundSwitch through Zwave-JS-UI**.
 Fill required fields, then start the plugin.

 Plugin initialization may take a few time; at most 30 seconds; it has to retrieve some data from hardware.